 The choices made by the competitors (choices of sensors) will have a specific cost associated with them.
 The costs are:

 - $200 for each depth camera used.

 - $100 for each other sensor used (e.g., break beam, proximity, laser scanner).

-The sum of these cost choices made by each team will be compared to the average of all the team costs and made into a cost factor for the scoring.
-The team costs are designated as TC, and the average team cost is designated as AC.
-There is also a factor (m) for the cost factor to magnify the difference between the cost factors of each team, which is initially set at a value of 3.
-The final m value will be made available to the Participants at least two weeks before the finals.
+The sum of these cost choices made by each team will be divided by a baseline cost of $1700 and made into a cost factor for the scoring.
+The team costs are designated as TC, and the baseline cost is designated as BC.
 The cost factor, is then calculated as:

 Performance metrics that cover both completion and efficiency are calculated for each Trial separately.
 Completion captures the quality of the orders fulfilled (that the boxes contain the correct products in the correct position/orientations); efficiency captures the responsiveness in fulfilling orders (that the orders were filled quickly).

 The Efficiency of the approaches chosen by the teams are accounted for in the scoring by using the times that each team takes to complete each trial.
-The times are counted in seconds from the start of the trial until the first kit is completed and is designated as T01.
-In the trials with multiple orders, the time, Ti is counted in seconds from the time that the ith order is sent to the team.
-For each trial, an average of the times for each team (ATi) is compared to the individual team time to calculate the Efficiency Factor:
+The times are counted in seconds from the start of the trial until the first order is completed and is designated as T_01.
+In the trials with multiple orders, the time, Tj is counted in seconds from the time that the jth order is sent to the team.
+For each trial, an average of the times for each team (ATj) is compared to the individual team time to calculate the Efficiency Factor: